google/syzkaller/docs/syzbot.md

 ## Communication with syzbot

-If you fix a bug reported by `syzbot`, please add the provided `Reported-by` tag to the commit (`Reported-and-tested-by` and `Tested-by` tags with the `syzbot+HASH` address are recognized as well).
+If you fix a bug reported by `syzbot`, please add the provided `Reported-by` tag to the commit.
 You can also communicate with `syzbot` by replying to its emails.
 The commands are:

 - to attach a fixing commit to the bug (if you forgot to add `Reported-by` tag):
 ```